Matrix profile

 Why does Measured FPS not match Target FPS?

-Target FPS is the selected cap of 30, 45, or 60 FPS.
-Measured FPS depends on canvas size, density, speed, wave motion, glow, noise, and device load.
+Target FPS is the selected cap.
+Measured FPS depends on canvas size, device load, browser timing, density, glow, wave motion, background noise, and whether the preview is in fullscreen.

 What changes when I press Reset?

-Scanline strength is carried into metrics, JSON, and guidance.
-It is not a guarantee of a separate visible scanline mask in the preview.
+Scanline strength is included in metrics, JSON, and advisory cues.
+It is not a promise that a separate visible horizontal scanline overlay will appear in the preview.

 Scene generation, metrics, chart data, and JSON output are produced in the browser.
-The simulator does not upload your chosen rain settings for processing.
+The simulator does not send your chosen rain settings to a server for calculation.

 Glossary: